homemadearcade/zero/BACKLOG.md

 Hero Name -> Player

+Physics member?
+Cuz right now movement is like two members and like ok physics and graphics for an object can maybe just be on the sprite?

+Wrap Sprite in another class called like...object instance... lol

+Outline Class ( for eraser and objectInstance, and camerapreview? )

 Choose instances in relation editor
 Effect Instance id?
 Create a generelized id structure for everything. event.classIdB, classIdA would actually just be idA, idB, and then that id will relate to like objectclass/adsoasd98/ or objectinstance/oiasdljkasdna or playerinstance/kj.hasdkhjasd